-How to wash wool blends at home
+How wash your wool blends at home - in partnership with KITRI

 Eyeing up wearing your favourite wool blend jumper (our current favourite is KITRI's best-selling Lorna sweater) but unsure how to wash it at home?
 We’ve got you covered.
 It's not only possible to wash wool blends at home, but actually much better than going to the dry cleaner, which involves exposure to a destructive substance known as PERC, a neurotoxin associated with profound social and environmental hazards.
 Before you reach for the detergent, though, check the label that comes with your garment.
-It's as important to pay attention to the fabric content as to the care instructions themselves (if you’re unsure about these, check out our guide on decoding laundry care symbols: once you know what your garment’s made of, you can easily learn the most effective way to care for it.
+It's as important to pay attention to the fabric content as to the care instructions themselves (if you’re unsure about these, check out our guide on decoding laundry care symbols): once you know what your garment’s made of, you can easily learn the most effective way to care for it.
 Read on for our cheat sheet on how to care for your wool blends at home.

 Check the fabric content